saragrau4/maelstrom-radiation/README.md

 ## Datasets description

 This data is for learning the
-emulation of the ECMWF radiation scheme, TripleClouds, found in the ecRad package (https://github.com/ecmwf/ecrad).
+emulation of the ECMWF radiation scheme, using the McICA solver, found in the ecRad package (https://github.com/ecmwf/ecrad).
 Building an accurate emulator of radiative heating could accelerate weather and climate models partially by enabling the use of GPU hardware within our models.